reflectivity/reflectivity.github.io/workshop_2020/education_outreach_agenda.md

 ## [ORSO workshop 2020](/workshop_2020)

-### Education & Outreach Session 1: Detailed introduction & aims of this working group.
+### Education & Outreach Session 1: Detailed introduction & aims of this working group -- (26th 18:00/27th 10:00)

 The education and outreach working group aims to develop understanding of reflectivity techniques and disseminate information about reflectivity analysis.
 In this session we will discuss